raarts/expo-react-native-web/README.md

 This repo shows how an Expo app (the default tabs template) can be extended with React Native Web support.

+**NOTE3: Expo now has support for web.
+It's still in beta, but coming along nicely.
+They chose react-native-web.

 [See my blog post here](https://medium.com/@ron.arts/web-support-for-create-react-native-app-80b16f930326).

 ## How to use